termslang/termslang/README.md

 Variable is one or more words starting with capital letter or underscore symbol.
 The rest of letters are converted to uppercase on preprocessor stage.
 For instance, BALANCE and Balance are the same variable.
 USER BALANCE and User Balance are the same, variable, too, but one that is different from BALANCE.
 It is up to contract writer to decide whether to use all-uppercase variables or not.

 ### Ethereum environment constants
 There are some variables that are predefined by Ethereum environment.
-The all end with CONSTANT word, are directly compiled into EVM commands according to rules set in file terms.develop.txt:
+The all end with CONSTANT word, are directly compiled into EVM commands according to rules set in file [terms.develop.txt]:
 ```
 >> CALLER CALLER
 >> REVENUE CALLVALUE